 These 8mm home movies document the Kubicek family of Dearborn, Michigan from 1965 to the mid 1970s.
 When donated to CFA, this collection was accompanied by detailed notes describing the people and places in the films.
 These notes are uncommonly personal, detailed and are very welcome as part of the collection.
 They provide a richness and context to the films and to the family seen in them.
 The films and paper documents in this collection will be invaluable as genealogical traces to coming generations of the Kubicek family.

-The Marion Kudlick collection contains home movies and amateur travelogue films shot by amateur filmmaker Marion Kudlick, Sr. Highlights include films shot in Poland, western Europe and Mexico during the 1960s, family vacations in Florida, and Boy Scout activities.
+The Marion Kudlick collection contains home movies and amateur travelogue films shot by amateur filmmaker Marion Kudlick, Sr. Highlights include films shot in Chicago, Poland, western Europe and Mexico during the 1960s, family vacations in Florida, and Boy Scout activities.